sunshineagoo17/nextstream/README.md

 - **Scheduling**:
     - As a user, I want to be able to schedule what shows or movies to watch and get reminders.

-- **Notifications**:
-    - As a user, I want to receive notifications for my scheduled movies or shows, reminding me on the day of or when the movie or show is coming up.

 - **User Account Management**:
     - As a user, I want to be able to create an account to manage my scheduled shows and movies.
     - As a user, I want to be able to log in to my account to easily organize and enhance my viewing experience.

 ## Implementation